cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

     future2 = Qt_thread().submit_async(func, *args) # returns an asyncio.Future
     future.result()                                 # Blocks if result is required now

-You can also use `Qt_thread` as a decorator, for example:
+You can also use `Qt_thread` as a decorator to wrap the function in a `submit` call, for example:

 ::